WireMock-Net/WireMock.Net/README.md

 #### Handlebars.Net `Environment`-helper
 By default, the Handlebars.Net `Environment`-helper is not automatically allowed anymore because of potential security issues.
 To still enable this feature, you need to add the `Environment` category to the `AllowedHandlebarsHelpers` list-property in the `HandlebarsSettings` property in `WireMockServerSettings`.

+### 1.9.0
+MimePart support (which uses [MimeKitLite](https://mimekit.net/)) is not enabled anymore by default.
+You need to manually include the [WireMock.Net.MimePart](https://www.nuget.org/packages/WireMock.Net.MimePart) NuGet package.

 ---